 Regional pricing notes: Costs skew higher in the Northeast and West Coast markets.
 Southern and Midwestern regions typically see pricing 15-25% lower than coastal averages.
 Overage fees for exceeding weight limits typically range from $40-$100 per ton—a significant add-on if you underestimate debris weight.

-Another common misconception: bigger dumpsters are always more cost-effective.
+One more thing: bigger isn't always better.
 Oversized containers may incur higher delivery fees and weight limit charges if not properly sized to project needs.
 A 40-yard container filled with heavy concrete will exceed weight limits long before reaching volume capacity, triggering overage fees.

 While OSHA doesn't mandate specific sizes, several safety and compliance factors should guide your selection.